 American Financial Group, Inc. and its subsidiaries, including the companies that make up the Great American Insurance Group (collectively, “AFG,” the “Company,” or “we”), believe that strong principles and the highest standards of ethical conduct are critical to our success.
-The AFG Code of Ethics (“Code”) reflects our commitment to ethical conduct.
+The AFG Code of Ethics and Business Conduct (“Code”) reflects our commitment to ethical conduct.
 It also sets out principles to guide you when you act on behalf of the Company.

 You should use this Code to help you make ethical, value-driven business decisions.
 The Code provides you with examples of common issues you are likely to face in the course of business, as well as resources where you can get additional assistance.
-The Code also is supported by separate Company policies, which you should review regularly.
+The Code is also supported by separate Company policies, which you should review regularly.
 In some instances, these policies provide more information about a topic covered by the Code.
 In other instances, the policies govern additional obligations not addressed in the Code.

 No Code or Company policies, however, can cover every legal obligation or ethical situation you may face.
 We, therefore, expect you to use your best judgment, refer to the Code for guidance, and reach out for additional assistance.
 In all instances, you should ask yourself the following questions to help you make the right decision:

-- Does it comply with the law?
+• Does it comply with the law?

-- Does it adhere to the Code and our Company policies?
+• Does it adhere to the Code and our Company policies?

-- Is it consistent with our core values?
+• Is it consistent with our core values?

-- Is it consistent with our long-term goals and interests?
+• Is it consistent with our long-term goals and interests?

-- Would you be comfortable with your decision if it were made public?
+• Would you be comfortable with your decision if it were made public?

 The following definitions will help you understand terms that are used throughout the Code: